apache/echarts-doc/en/option/component/visual-map.md

 When use [visualMap-piecewise](~visualMap-piecewise) and [visualMap-piecewise.categories](~visualMap-piecewise.categories)is set.

-About the value of visual channel (visualValue):
+About the value of visual channel (visual value):

 Generally `Object` or `Array` is used, for instance: